-Maybe you were invited to a barbecue in the neighborhood.
-Maybe it’s company picnic time.
-Maybe it’s just you and your sweetheart out on your patio wondering what to make for dinner tonight.
-Whatever the case, it’s a good idea to have an action plan for grilling.
-Although it can be incredibly easy to go overboard with the heavy meats, cheeses, white breads, caloric snacks and big desserts that are so often barbecue staples, it can be just easy to make healthier choices instead.
-With a few simple swaps, you can learn to enjoy guilt-free grilling.
-Read on for 7 tips.
+It’s summer, so we all know what that means: Barbecues, picnics, and dinners outdoors under the stars.
+But no matter what your BBQ needs are, it’s always good idea to have an action plan for grilling.
+It can be incredibly easy to go overboard with the heavy meats, cheeses, white breads, caloric snacks and big desserts that are so often barbecue staples, but it’s surprisingly simple to have a healthier barbecue.
+With just a few of these simple swaps, you can learn to enjoy guilt-free grilling.

 Is it really a barbecue if you can’t have your high-fat burgers, ribs and sausages?
-If you think the only way to enjoy a grilled meal is to go all out with the heavy meats, think again.
-If you’re not ready to go full-on vegetarian, don’t worry: you can have your meat and eat it too if you stick to leaner meats.
+If you think the only way to enjoy a grilled meal is to go all-out with the heavy meats, think again.
+There are tons of tasty veggie options out there, but if you’re not ready to give up your carnivorous ways, don’t worry: you can have your meat and eat it too if you stick to leaner meats.
 Opt for chicken, fish, and turkey sausage as yummy alternatives to the usual heavy stuff.
 The food will still be delicious and you’ll feel better after eating it.

 Veggies so often get relegated to cold side dishes, but there’s no reason they can’t get in on the grilling fun.
-Try grilled Portobello mushrooms or eggplant if you’re looking for veggies with a meatier texture.
-Try this recipe for grilled avocado stuffed with lentils and goat cheese when you’re in the mood for a vegetarian dish that’s equal parts healthy and indulgent.
+Try grilled vegetable skewers, Portobello mushrooms or eggplant if you’re looking for veggies with a meatier texture.
+This recipe for grilled avocado stuffed with lentils and goat cheese is amazing for when you’re in the mood for a vegetarian dish that’s equal parts healthy and indulgent.

-Before loading up on the heavy beer and mixed drinks, consider making a few ingredient swaps so you can enjoy a drink or two without filling up on calories.
-In this strawberry-citrus vodka cocktail recipe, the secret to the sweetness is light agave nectar instead of sugar.
-Add some strawberries, lemon and mint and you have yourself one refreshing – and guilt-free – drink.
+Before loading up on the heavy beer and sugary mixed drinks, consider making a few ingredient swaps so you can enjoy a drink or two without filling up on calories.
+Here’s a list of some of the healthiest cocktails you can make that won’t ruin your diet.

 Skip the soda and stick to water to stay hydrated and satisfied.
-Throw a few slices of fruit into your water glass or try sparkling water if you’re bored with plain water.
-Make sure you’re having a glass of water for every cocktail and up your water intake even more if it’s a hot day.
-When your body is dehydrated, your brain thinks you’re hungrier than you are.
-Stay hydrated and only eat out of true hunger.
+Throw a few slices of fruit into your water glass or try sparkling water to create a delicious and exciting detox drink for all your guests.
+Lastly, make sure you’re having a glass of water for every cocktail and up your water intake even more if it’s a hot day.